LevyShaked/Hamiltonian-Systems-Analyzer/README.md

 $H=H{(q,p,t)}$

 </div>
-which satisfies the Hamilton-Jacobi equations of motion.
+which satisfies the Hamilton's equations of motion.

 By knowing the Hamiltonian, one has the condition of a physical system for any time t.